BBualdo/Life-is-a-Game/README.md

 8. When I've done entire login page I set up routing between /login and /signup pages.
 9. I decided to use **Appwrite** in this project.
 So I configured my project with Appwrite and set up adding new user to Database.
 10. I've set up **AppwriteService** class to organize my code.
 This class has methods for logging in, signing up, etc. Then I'm using these methods in Signup and Login Forms to create or login user.
+11. Logging in and signing up routes user into dashboard.
+But if user is not authenticated, typing exact url in the browser will still route user into Login Page.